An A&E department (also known as emergency department or casualty) deals with genuine life-threatening emergencies, such as:

 - major trauma such as a road traffic accident

 Less severe injuries can be treated in urgent care centres or minor injuries units.
-A&E is not an alternative to a GP appointment.

 How to find your nearest A&E

 Not all hospitals have an A&E department.
 You can use the find services search on this site to see if there's one near you.